smucclaw/eu-ai-act/act.md

 (b) specific requirements for high-risk AI systems and obligations for operators of such systems;

-(c) harmonised transparency rules for AI systems intended to interact with natural persons, emotion recognition systems and biometric categorisation systems, and AI systems used to generate or manipulate image, audio or video content;
+(c) harmonised transparency rules for certain AI systems ;

-(d) rules on market monitoring and surveillance.
+(d) rules on market monitoring, market surveillance and governance

+(e) measures in support of innovation.

 ```{=html}
 <!-- -->